X-Streamly/x-streamly-clients/java/readme.md

     StreamingClient streamingClient = new StreamingClient("app key","security token");

-To subscribe to a channel you need to create a new ChannelOptions and pass it othe the subscribe function
+To subscribe to a channel you need to create a new ChannelOptions and pass it to the the subscribe function

     ChannelOptions options = new ChannelOptions();
     options.includeMyMessages = true; //call my callback even on my messages